TheCalculatorsHub

 F0.0Below 60%

-On top of that, some institutions assign plus and minus grades on a 4.3 scale, which affects the A+ value.
-If your institution uses a 4.3 scale, your actual GPA may be slightly higher than this calculator shows for A+ grades.
-Check your institution's grading policy with your registrar to confirm which scale applies to your official record.
+If your institution uses a 4.3 scale, your actual GPA may run slightly higher than this calculator shows for A+ grades specifically, so it is worth checking your registrar's grading policy to confirm which scale governs your official record.

 Semester GPA vs Cumulative GPA